-Here’s a question from a reader, Robin, who was forced to buy a chair while she was out shopping with her very stylishly frugal friend – me!
+Here’s a question from a reader, Robin, who was forced to buy a chair while she was out shopping with her very resourceful friend – me!
 Robin’s house is mid-century modern and she has fabulous taste.
 This modern rocking chair, which does need fixing will look great in her house.
 Robin writes:

 “I bought an aluminum tubular folding chair at “The Bins” about 5 years ago after some prodding from a friend (you).
 After a little digging, I found that it is called a NY Rocking Chair and made by the Japanese designer, Takeshi Nii.
 I looked into getting a new cover made and it was too expensive.
 I am going to recover it myself with some old army blankets.
 Do you have a suggestion to keep it from dripping when I put it on the frame?”